simplify23/simplify23.github.io/_pages/includes/pub.md

 [SVTR: Scene Text Recognition with a Single Visual Model](https://www.ijcai.org/proceedings/2022/124) \\
 Yongkun Du, Caiyan Jia, Zhineng Chen<sup>*</sup>, Xiaoting Yin, <b>Tianlun Zheng</b>, Chenxia Li, Yuning Du, Yu-Gang Jiang.
 (IJCAI 2022)

-[comment]: <> (- To facilitate a better understanding of the adversarial vulnerability of the existing FL methods, we conduct comprehensive robustness evaluations on various attacks and adversarial training methods.
-Moreover, we reveal the negative impacts induced by directly adopting adversarial training in FL, which seriously hurts the test accuracy, especially in non-IID settings.
-In this work, we propose a novel algorithm called Decision Boundary based Federated Adversarial Training &#40;DBFAT&#41;, which consists of two components &#40;local re-weighting and global regularization&#41; to improve both accuracy and robustness of FL systems.)
 </div>
 </div>